 Yesterday I spent the afternoon in Rotterdam with a friend, local, and part-time Detroiter.
 I learned a lot about housing policy and the long, complex history of organized squatting in the Netherlands.
-In this post, I’ll provide a (very) brief overview of squatting in the Netherlands and how it contrasts with concepts of property ownership and housing policy in the US (particularly in the state of Michigan).
+In this post, I’ll provide a (very) brief overview of squatting in the Netherlands (as I understand it) and how it contrasts with concepts of property ownership and housing policy in the US, particularly in the state of Michigan.

 ‘Kraken’ in the Netherlands

 Squatting (‘kraken’ in Dutch) received legal protection in 1971, when the Dutch Supreme Court ruled that ‘the ‘house right,’ which protects homes from being entered against the will of the occupants, also applies to squatters.
-In order to (legally) evict a squatter, a building’s owner must take them to court.
+In order to (legally) evict a squatter, a building’s owner must take them to court, which is a lengthy process.
 The squatters movement gained momentum after this ruling and into the 1980s, when up to 20,000 people were living in homes they did not have legal title to.
 The documentary “Die Stadt Was Ons” (‘The City Was Ours’), released in 1996, focuses on the experiences of participants in Amsterdam’s squatters’ movement from 1975-88 (below).

 The Netherlands enacted a controversial and heavily protested ban on squatting in 2010.
 But housing is still considered a human right here, protected under the Dutch Constitution, and keeping a property vacant purely for speculation (at least when squatters are involved) is illegal.
 A court ruling in 2012 also made it illegal for an owner to evict squatters in order to demolish the building; to evict a squatter, an owner must provide a plan for future use of the structure.